Virtue and Manliness: The Story of Atalanta and the Centaurs

-A special thanks to Megan Cheever for permission to feature her lovely art.
+A special thanks to Megan Cheever for permission to feature her beautiful artwork.
 More of her work can be seen on her website: megankcheever.com

 I believe her name was Atalanta, not Atlanta.
 Thank you for printing her story.
 She is one of my heroes.